pancake423/custom-homepage/README.md

 # download project dependencies
 npm install

-# use pm2 to run this application on startup
+# use pm2 to run this application on startup (linux)
+# see pm2-installer (https://github.com/jessety/pm2-installer) on windows
+npm install pm2 -g
+pm2 startup # make sure to run the command it generates...

+# start the app
+pm2 run index.js --name custom-homepage

+# relaunch the currently running apps on startup
+pm2 save
 ```

 ## 2.